oicr-gsi/shesmu/language.md

     Olive
       Group
+        By project, library_name
+            # All scoped over project + library_name pairs
+        Into
           qc = Where workflow == "BamQC 2.7+" First path Default "/dev/null",
             # Use the output file from BamQC as `qc`
           fingerprint = Where workflow == "Fingerprinting" First path Default "/dev/null",
             # Use the output file from fingerprinting as `fingerprint`
           timestamp = Max timestamp
-        By project, library_name
-            # All scoped over project + library_name pairs
       Group
+        By project
+        Into
           chunks = List {library_name, qc, fingerprint}
             # Create a tuple for each interesting file for each library
             # in this project
-        By project
       # And create on report per project
       Run project_report With
         memory = 4Gi,